JonChristensen/SagaSync/README.md

 ## How retry-safe imports work
 - **Dynamo first** – Every handler reads DynamoDB before writing.
 Existing records short-circuit create calls; updates use conditional puts to avoid race conditions.
-- **Series enrichment** – After importing a book, we fetch all volumes from Open Library.
-Missing volumes are inserted with a synthetic `virtual:<seriesKey>-<slug>` ASIN and `owned=false`.
-When you eventually own that book, the real import replaces the virtual entry instead of duplicating it.
+- **Series enrichment** – Imports now rely solely on Audible metadata.
+When Audible provides a series hint we attach it to the book and create the Notion/Dynamo series entry; otherwise the title remains standalone.
+Synthetic volumes are no longer generated automatically.
 - **Notion mirrors** – Notion pages carry the same flags (`Status`, `Owned`, etc.).
 Synthetic volumes default to `Owned = No`; owned titles flip to `Yes` automatically.
 - **Cleanup** – To wipe synthetic volumes, delete Dynamo rows where `owned=false` (and optionally archive the matching Notion pages).
 Real Audible imports recreate them as needed.